wejdansamoh/ESP32-Simulator-with-PIR-sensor/README.md

 Breadboard and jumper wires

 Reads the value from the PIR sensor.
-If the PIR sensor detects motion (pirValue == HIGH), it turns on the LED and prints a message to the serial monitor.
-If no motion is detected, it turns off the LED.
+If the PIR sensor detects motion, it turns on the LED If no motion is detected, it turns off the LED.